Acute stress reaction: DSM-5 criteria

 According to the DSM-5, acute stress disorder requires the exposure to actual or threatened death, serious injury, or sexual violation by either directly experiencing it, witnessing it in person, learning it occurred to a close family or friend, or experiencing repeated exposure to aversive details of a traumatic event.
 In addition to the initial exposure, individuals may also present with a variety of different symptoms that fall within several clusters including intrusion, negative mood, dissociation, avoidance of distressing memories and emotional arousal.
 Intrusion symptoms include recurring and distressing dreams, flashbacks, or memories related to the traumatic event and related somatic symptoms.
-Negative mood refers to ones inability to experience positive emotions such as happiness or satisfaction.
+Negative mood refers to one's inability to experience positive emotions such as happiness or satisfaction.
 Dissociative symptoms include a sense of numbing or detachment from emotional reactions, a sense of physical detachment, decreased awareness of one's surroundings, the perception that one's environment is unreal or dreamlike, and the inability to recall critical aspects of the traumatic event (dissociative amnesia).
 Emotional arousal symptoms include sleep disturbances, hypervigilance, difficulties with concentration, more common startle response, and irritability.
 Symptom presentation must last for at least three consecutive days after trauma exposure to be classified as acute stress disorder.
 If symptoms persist past one month, the diagnosis of PTSD should be assessed for.
 The presenting symptoms must also cause significant impairment in multiple domains of one's life to be diagnosed.

 Additional diagnoses that may develop from acute stress disorder include depression, anxiety, mood disorders, and substance abuse problems.
 Untreated acute stress disorder can also lead to the development of post-traumatic stress disorder.